 Take a round bowl and place on top of rolled out dough, cut around the edges to make them round.
-Place extra dough in a pile to make last tortilla.
+Place extra dough in a pile to make one more tortilla.

-Place tortillas on cooling rack or plate.
+Place the cooked tortillas on cooling rack or plate.
 Serve warm or cold, they keep their flexibility which makes them versatile.

-Store leftover (cooled) flaxseed wraps in an air-tight container in the refrigerator for 4-5 days (possibly longer).
+Store leftover (cooled) flaxseed tortillas in an air-tight container in the refrigerator for 4-5 days (possibly longer).

-For longer term storage, freeze in an airtight container with a piece of parchment paper in between each wrap (so they don't stick together as they freeze) for up to 1 month.
+For longer term storage, freeze in an airtight container with a piece of parchment paper in between each tortilla (so they don't stick together as they freeze) for up to 1 month.

 *I grind my own flaxseed meal in a Vitamix.
 You will need ~ 2/3 - 3/4 cup whole flaxseeds to get 1 cup flaxseed meal.
 Grind the flaxseeds into very fine flour.
 If you're using store-bought flaxseed meal, make sure it's finely ground.
 If you can see pieces of flaxseeds, process the coarsely ground flaxseed meal in a blender or a coffee grinder before use.